The Incomes Register has added new instructions for using the technical interface12/4/2020

 The record's query time is determined according to the scheduled query time.
 The record is queried and generated into files after the scheduled time and sent to be retrieved from the subscriber organisation's SFTP file.
 Do not try to retrieve the record before the scheduled query time.

-The specified recommendations regarding records have been published in Section 4 of the technical documentation for data distribution (in Finnish).
-The document will be published in English at a later date.
+The specified recommendations regarding records have been published in Section 4 of the technical documentation for data distribution.
+The document Technical interface – Submitting data to the Incomes Register will be published in English at a later date.

 Order recurring records via SFTP